LovelaceSquare/lovelacesquare/README.md

 # Lovelace's Square Code Library

 This repository collects MATLAB implementations of common preprocessing and analysis routines used in chemometrics.
 Every algorithm resides under `Codes/` in its own folder containing the main function, a test script, and a README.
+The README files are structured so that a large language model can quickly locate parameter definitions and example usage.

 ## Quick Reference

 The table below lists the available algorithms and a short description of each.
+Follow the folder links for detailed usage including parameter descriptions and example code snippets.

 | Folder | Purpose |
 |-------|---------|